 - I. Up to 10 fractions of radiation therapy is considered medically necessary in the palliative treatment of bone metastases. - II.
 Conventional isodose technique is considered medically necessary in the palliative treatment of bone metastases. - III.
 For the palliative treatment of multiple sites of bone metastases, all lesions requiring treatment must be treated concurrently. - IV.
-Three-dimensional conformal radiation therapy (3DCRT) is considered medically necessary when there is a significant complex extraosseous component to the target volume. - V. Intensity-modulated radiation therapy (IMRT) is considered medically necessary in cases where overlap with previous radiotherapy fields is likely to cause complications. - VI.
-Stereotactic body radiation therapy (SBRT) using up to 5 fractions is considered not medically necessary for the treatment of bone metastases except in EITHER of the following clinical scenarios: - A. Treatment to a portion of the spine that has been previously irradiated - B. Treatment of sarcoma, melanoma, hepatocellular carcinoma or renal cell carcinoma that have metastasized to the spine - SBRT, as a complete course of therapy, must be completed in 5 fractions in a single episode of care. - VII.
-EACH of the following is considered not medically necessary for ALL other indications for the treatment of bone metastases: - A. 3DCRT - B. IMRT - C. SBRT
+Three-dimensional conformal radiation therapy (3DCRT) is considered not medically necessary for the treatment of bone metastases.
+3DCRT is considered medically necessary when there is a significant complex extraosseous component to the target volume. - V. Intensity-modulated radiation therapy (IMRT) is considered not medically necessary for the treatment of bone metastases.
+IMRT is considered medically necessary in cases where overlap with previous radiotherapy fields is likely to cause complications. - VI.
+Stereotactic body radiation therapy (SBRT) using up to 5 fractions is considered not medically necessary for the treatment of bone metastases except in EITHER of the following clinical scenarios: - A. Treatment to a portion of the spine that has been previously irradiated - B. Treatment of sarcoma, melanoma, hepatocellular carcinoma or renal cell carcinoma that have metastasized to the spine

+SBRT, as a complete course of therapy, must be completed in 5 fractions in a single episode of care.